crcastle/use-mullvad-adblock-dns/README.md

-# Use Mullvad Adblock DNS
+# Toggle Between Mullvad Adblock DNS and Tailscale Magic DNS

 *Beta: May have rough edges.*